 He is also a competitive karaoke champion (but not because of any singing ability) and plays keyboard and horns.

-Dave is currently the Director of Azuqua’s User Enablement program, working relentlessly to help Customers, Partners, and Team Members alike have passion for Azuqua.
+Dave is currently the Sr. Manager of Outreach’s program, working relentlessly to help Customers, Partners, and Team Members alike have passion for Outreach.
 Part Investigative Journalist, part Teacher, and part Computer Geek, Dave loves to make complex technology easy by learning things the hard way, organizing it, and sharing that knowledge to everyone who needs it in a fun and relatable way.

 Dave’s career has spanned many industries.
 He has been a Laboratory Chemist, a Professor, a Web Developer, a Project Manager, a Business Analyst, and more.
 Dave’s hobbies have led him to start his own company, play sax in a Blues Band, and even create an art installation at Laumeier Sculpture Park.